chriskrycho/v5.chriskrycho.com/site/journal/Read the Code/Using Drop Safely in Rust.md

 1. The original `Vec` is never accessible in an invalid state during or after using `drain` on it.
 2. The iterator over that `Vec` can never be invalidated either.
 3. Both (1) and (2) are true *even in the face of badly behaved implementations of other types*, as long as there is no *unsound* code in that bad behavior.
+4. The worst potential outcome—in the case that `impl Drop for Drain` never gets run at all—is that the memory is leaked.
+This is *not good*, but it is also *still safe*.

 It is also worth seeing that while this *includes* memory safety, the way the ownership semantics work in the public <abbr title="application programming interface">API</abbr> here eliminates *other* kinds of bugs too.
 You can have iterator invalidation bugs in Java or JavaScript just fine if you don’t take care!
 In Rust, you can only have an iterator invalidation bug by explicitly opting into `unsafe`.
 That’s neat, and it’s one reason I miss Rust when working in other languages!